cognitive-science-stan/cognitive-science-stan.github.io/README.md

 You can do all this, directly from github, and github will take care of doing a "pull request".

+(If you want to make my life easier, you can clone the repo and after updating the file allpubs.bib, you can run in r `blogdown::build_site()`)

 2. You can take a look at the issues and try to solve some.

 3. If you think that this website should include something else, feel free to open an [issue](/issues) or do a pull request.